 The responsible authority in Singapore is ACRA.
 This is the country’s Registrar of Companies.

 It issues an e-notification of incorporation following a successful incorporation procedure.
 The e-notification is emailed to the officers of the company and the person in charge of the incorporation filings.

 The certificate of incorporation is usually required when a company is engaging in any kind of trading agreements or business contracts.

 This legal document is also needed when a Singapore company is involved in a transaction with overseas government or agencies of the government.

 The transacting parties can and may require the certificate just to validate the existence and nature of the entity involved.

 It is clear that the certificate of incorporation is an important document for every company that aims at conducting business successfully.
 This includes collaboration both with domestic partners and foreign entities.

 If you need any help with the incorporation process or you need any additional information, feel free to contact us.
-Our team of experts has a proven track of success in company incorporation, and we will be glad to do the same for you.
+If you are looking for a hassle-free company incorporation service, our team of experts has a proven track of success , and we will be glad to do the same for you.